KeepDistanceWW/AutoPilot/README.md

 # AutoPilot
-AutoPilot's script that makes life better
+AutoPilot is a script that makes life better